 Gardening is work and good tools can make all the difference.
 I’ve spent a lot of money on garden tools through the years between rummage sales and buying new.
 Sometimes you think you have exactly what you need and you get it home and work with it, and well, it just doesn’t perform as expected.

 Tools are also very personal to the individual.
 Your height, weight, strength and how you garden.
 I thought I would share some of my favorite tools and why they are my favorites.

 First off, I love flower gardening with perennials.
 I have a lot of shade so I have a lot of hostas and hostas have wicked root systems.
 I also love daylillies and they too have some really tough root systems.
 I have several raised bed gardens for veggies, several square foot gardens, and have gone back to row gardening for certain crops.
-And a small greenhouse.
+And a small greenhouse (although I wish I had the space to have this one).
 I do not have a rototiller or power cultivator – I do everything by hand.

 I wish I would have bought this hose sprayer end a long time ago and am considering buying a couple of more when they come on sale.
 It is a shower wand.
 It turns on and off with a lever – yeah when you have arthritis!
 It sprays a gentle shower that doesn’t wash your seeds out, or your young plants, and yet soaks them to perfection.
 It reaches 4′ and has a rubberish grip so your hands don’t get cold either.
 I love it!